de-mark/rottsmoth_gully/README.md

 Kahn's topological sort is an algorithm used to traverse a DAG in a linear, sequential order.
 If Kahn's topological sort does not work, this means there is a cycle in the graph and therefore it is no a DAG.

+1) Get degrees for all child nodes.

-1) Queue all starting nodes (nodes without a parent)
+2) Queue all starting nodes (nodes without a parent).

 2) While this queue is not empty, take the first node from the queue.
-Find all eges that this node has.
+Decrement degrees.

-3) If the node has no edges, we add to the list that we will be returning
+3) If the node has no edges, we add to the list that we will be returning.

-4) Return the list of nodes in linear, sequential order
+4) Return the list of nodes in linear, sequential order.

-If there are items left over, it means that there is a cycle in the graph and therefore it is not a DAG.
+If there are items left over (ie. if there is an item in the map that has a degree higher than 0), it means that there is a cycle in the graph and therefore it is not a DAG.

 ### HOW DOES IT KEEP TRACK OF THE CURRENT SCENE